Licensed to practice in 3 states and accepts 41 insurances. Specializes in Anxiety, Depression, Life Transitions and 10 more.

 Acceptance and commitment (ACT)

-Helping clients explore their values is a passion of mine, and doing so leads to conversations that enable us to work together when considering how to honor and protect these values.
-ACT also helps clients identify/respond to emotions, increase self-compassion, and consider what matters most life.
+Helping clients explore values is a passion of mine, and doing so leads to conversations that enable us to work together when considering how to honor and protect these values.
+ACT also helps clients identify/respond to emotions, increase self-compassion, and consider what matters most in life.

 EMDR